rlorigro/GFAse/README.md

 -t 62
 ```

-As with Shasta, run time depends mostly on the size of the BAM to be loaded, however, additional run time and memory usage is incurred as a result of needing to rediscover alts/homologs in the GFA. ~128GB and 48 threads should be sufficient.
+Run time depends mostly on the size of the BAM to be loaded, however, additional run time and memory usage is incurred as a result of needing to rediscover alts/homologs in the GFA (with flag `--use_homology`). ~128GB and 48 threads should be sufficient.

+Note: Verkko should be homopolymer decompressed before running alignments and GFAse.
+Verkko produces overlapped GFAs which are not stitchable by GFAse, so `--skip_unzip` should be used.

+[Resource usage plots to be added]

 ### Phase Shasta with parental k-mers